-Welcome to the Ultimate Affordable Travel Guide to Prague!
+Welcome to the Ultimate Travel Guide to Prague on a Budget!

 Rare is a city that bares its stately grace without a hint of pretension.
 Rarer still is the city that is not outdated by its own antiquity, that presents its storied history without getting lost in it.
 Rare is the city that embraces without consuming.
 Rare is Prague.

 The city’s most iconic structure, Prague Castle, sits atop a lofty hill watching over the lazy Vltava river like a stern yet proud grandfather.
 Burnt orange rooftops add vibrant color to the “City of a Hundred Spires”, and even the sun seems to want to contribute to the amalgamation of hues.
 Every evening, barring rain, the setting sun dyes the sky’s canvas, perfectly in harmony with the aesthetics of the city.

 Resplendent, hefty with history, and seemingly brimming with undiscovered locations, the crooked cobblestone streets of Prague’s Old Town are a mysterious warren bound to reward every curious explorer.

 And this is all just the beginning.
 Prague is teeming with attractions and points of interest enough to occupy any curious visitor for days upon days.

 Visiting Prague – A Disneyland…for Grown Ups

 As you can probably tell that we really do love Prague.
 It has become our favorite city in Europe for a number of reasons.